 How to Start Strong Plants from Seed Indoors

 Most of us begin our gardening season by planting some of our vegetable seeds indoors.
-However, it can often be a very frustrating experience.
+However, many of us find it to be a very frustrating experience.

 When I was first learning how to garden, I can’t tell you how many times my poor seedlings failed to grow at all, or became extremely tall and leggy and weak.
 Sometimes they died suddenly in their containers, while others died shortly after being planted outside.